Whiteknight/CastIron/docs/architecture.md

 The `IDataResults` object wraps the `IDataReader` and `IDbCommand` objects to provide access to all result sets and output parameters.
 To get the raw `IDataReader` object, call `IDataResults.AsRawReader()`.
 If you want a raw reader object which uses better error messages (at a slight performance penalty) call `IDataResults.AsRawReaderWithBetterErrorMessages()`.

 This type is the gateway to accessing the [Mapping Subsystem](mapping.md).

+### `SqlProblemException`

+CastIron provides `SqlProblemException` which includes the `SqlException`, the query text and the parameter values for easy debugging.

 ## Execution Basics